tianer2820/SimpleRPG-on-DE1SoC-ECE243FinalProject/README.md

 # SimpleRPG on DE1SoC
-This is a final project for UofT ECE243 corse, 2022
+This is a final project for UofT ECE243 course, 2022

 ## Overview
 This is a rpg written purely in c and is able to run on the DE1SoC dev board.
 Some screenshots here: